- WHAT IS CLUBES DE CIENCIA MÉXICO (CDECMX)?

 5. SHOULD I DESIGN A CLUB TO BE AN INSTRUCTOR?

-We have 2 modes of participation:
+We have 2 modalities of participation:

 For CdeCMx, a competitive Club helps students develop their science skills and intuition through engaging exercises that introduce them to interesting science topics!